cloudevents/sdk-csharp/README.md

-# sdk-c-sharp
+# sdk-csharp
-C-Sharp SDK for CloudEvents
+CSharp SDK for CloudEvents